FluxarSoftware/Echo-OS/README.md

-# Astra-OS
+# Echo-OS
-AstraOS is an ambitious, open-source operating system project aimed at creating a modern, secure, and user-friendly platform for personal computing
+EchoOS is an ambitious, open-source operating system project aimed at creating a modern, secure, and user-friendly platform for personal computing